Ned Lamont: Second term (2023−present)

-Lamont defeated Stefnowski again to win a second term in 2022.
+Lamont defeated Stefanowski again to win a second term in 2022.
 His second swearing-in took place on January 4, 2023, at the State Arsenal and Armory, along with Lieutenant Governor Susan Bysiewicz and constitutional officers.

+On July 19, 2023, Lamont signed into law a series of bills aimed at protecting reproductive rights and increasing public access to birth control in Connecticut.
+These included Public Act 23-128, which protects medical providers from receiving "adverse actions" another state may try to enforce.
+It also protects licensed medical providers from having their licenses revoked, suspended, or denied renewal if they provide reproductive services to patients, including those who come from a state where abortion is illegal.

+In June 2025, Lamont vetoed a bill allowing striking workers to receive unemployment assistance.
+That same month, he also vetoed an Omnibus YIMBY bill that would have expanded affordable housing, streamlined permitting for the missing middle housing and legalized transit oriented development.
+In November 2025, it was revealed that Lamont had asked one of his aides to draft a statement announcing his support for the pro-housing housing legislation just thirteen days before ultimately vetoing the legislation.
+It is unclear what caused Lamont to shift his views on the legislation.

+Lamont called the assassination of Charlie Kirk "absolutely awful" and ordered US and state flags in Connecticut lowered to half-staff for him.

 Approval ratings

 In his first year as governor, Lamont garnered consistently low approval ratings.
 Morning Consult had listed him among the ten least popular governors every quarter since his election.
 In a survey conducted in the last quarter of 2019, he was ranked the fourth most unpopular governor in the country, with a 51% disapproval rating and a 32% approval rating.

 Since the pandemic began in 2020, Lamont's approval ratings have been higher.
 In a May 2020 Quinnipiac poll, he received a 65% approval rating and a 26% disapproval rating, with a 78% approval rating for his handling of the pandemic.
 By October 2020, a Sacred Heart University survey found his overall approval rating to be 53%, while 71% approved of his handling of the pandemic.
 In a March 2021 Sacred Heart University poll, 70.7% of people approved of Lamont's handling of the pandemic and his approval stood at nearly 56%, almost double his 28.1% approval from the same pollster in December 2019.
 As of 2022, Lamont has the highest approval rating of any Democratic governor.

 Personal life

 On September 10, 1983, Lamont married Ann Huntress, a venture capitalist and managing partner at Oak Investment Partners.
-They have three children: Emily, Lindsay, and Teddy.
+They have three children.
 He and his family live in Greenwich and have a vacation home in North Haven, Maine.
 The Lamont Gallery on the campus of Phillips Exeter Academy and the Lamont Library at Harvard University are both named in honor of his family.